smultronbusken/skeleton.djs/README.md

-# Skeleton - Most Lightweight Extension for discord.js v14
+# Skeleton.djs - Most Lightweight Extension for discord.js v14

 Welcome to Skeleton, an extensive and user-friendly extension for [discord.js](https://discord.js.org/#/).
 While this project is currently a work in progress, it already boasts several handy features that augment your ability to create a Discord bot using discord.js.
 Please be aware that features and implementation can still change, so be ready for potential adjustments while working with this project.